manoj-anandan25/goda/README.md

 # goda

-today is very good day
+today is very good day and devi